YuzuruTesla/Stochastic-PDE-Payoff-Driven/README.md

 # Stochastic-PDE-Payoff-Driven

-This repository accompanies the preprint "Pattern Formation in Agent-Based and PDE Models for Evolutionary Games with Payoff-Driven Motion", by Tianyong Yao, Chenning Xu and Daniel B. Cooney.
+This repository accompanies the preprint "Pattern Formation in Agent-Based and PDE Models for Evolutionary Games with Payoff-Driven Motion", by Tianyong Yao*, Chenning Xu*, and Daniel B. Cooney.
 It includes all scripts used to generate the figures in the paper.

 The repository consists of two folders: MATLAB scripts, which are stand-alone scripts and generate the PDE figures and executable using MATLAB R2024a, and Python scripts, which are based on the _piegy_ package and generate the stochastic figures and runs on Python >=3.7